planetryan/qoa/README.md

 # qoa
 The Quantum Optical Assembly Programming Language

+# Changelog

+See [CHANGELOG.md] for detailed version history and ISA updates.

 I have created this guide for researchers, developers and students who will use qoa in practial applications, I have designed it to interact with Quantum and/or Optical systems in the same way classical risc syntax based assembly could manipulate electrons in transistors.
 I hope whoever reads this guide finds it useful.